craws/OpenAtlas/sphinx/source/examples/move_event.rst

   select the event from a list of already entered events.
 If the event you are looking for cannot be found in this list, please add it via **Event** in the menu and then link it
-* you can add a **preceding event**, for more information see above or the :doc:`journey` tutorial
+* You can add a **preceding event**, for more information see above or the :doc:`journey` tutorial
-* via **from** you can add a location from where the move event started, think of the starting point of a journey or the place a letter was sent from.
+* Via **from** you can add a location from where the move event started, think of the starting point of a journey or the place a letter was sent from.
   You can choose a location from a list of already added locations.
 If the place you are looking for is not in this list yet, please add it via **Place** menu and then link it
-* via **to**, you can add the end location of the move event.
+* Via **to**, you can add the end location of the move event.
 For more information check **from** (above in this tutorial)
-* if an **artifact** was moved by the event, e.g. a letter that was sent, you can choose the artifact from a list of already entered artifacts.
+* If an **artifact** was moved by the event, e.g. a letter that was sent, you can choose the artifact from a list of already entered artifacts.
 If the artifact is not entered into the database yet, use **Artifact** in the menu to create an entry and link it here
-* if a **person** was moved by the event, choose the person from a list of already entered actors.
-If the actor is not entered into the database already, use the **Actor** tab in the menu to create an entry and link it here. **Please note**, only people who did not participate in a move event of their own free will should be linked here.
-Think of an exchange or transfer of prisoners, the expulsion of individuals, or relic translations and the transport of dead people.
-Travel does not fall into this category.
-The participants of a journey or another (voluntarily) undertaken move event are linked in a different way.
-For more information on this, see the tutorial on :doc:`journey`. **Please also note** that only individuals can be linked here, not groups.
-A move of a group cannot be mapped via CIDOC CRM at the moment and is therefore not possible here.
+* If a **person** was moved by the event, choose the person from a list of already entered actors.
+If the actor is not entered into the database already, use the **Actor** tab in the menu to create an entry and link it here.
+More information about how to add actors is available at the :doc:`journey` tutorial.
-* it is possible to link the move event by using external references (find more information :doc:`here</entity/reference_system>`)
+* It is possible to link the move event by using external references (find more information :doc:`here</entity/reference_system>`)
-* enter a start and end **date** of the move event
+* Enter a start and end **date** of the move event
-* additionally you can enter a **description** of the event as free text
+* Additionally you can enter a **description** of the event as free text

 By clicking the **Insert** or **Insert and continue** button you can save the entered data.
-After saving the information, you can link sources, actors (for participants of a **voluntary** move event!), references, files and notes via the respective buttons on the landing page of your new entry.
+After saving the information, you can link sources, actors, references, files and notes via the respective buttons on the landing page of your new entry.

 For more information on move events including an artifact, please see the example on :doc:`letters`.
 On how to enter a journey, please refer